Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 How long should the money stay in the account?

-There is no single global rule, but think in months, not days.
+Think in months, not days.
 The UK asks for 28 continuous days; other countries simply trust a longer, steadier history more.

-Will a fixed deposit work?
+Will a fixed deposit (FD) work?

-Yes — as long as it can be accessed when fees are due.
+Yes — as long as it can be accessed when the fees are due.
 Show the FD receipt with its maturity date so the officer can see the money is reachable.

 Talk to a consultant about your case